 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building as reflected by cracking to the internal fabric of the building.
-On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.
+Notes The property has suffered previous structural movement evident through to distortions to the internal and external fabric of the building.
+On the basis of a single visual survey, this would appear to be of longstanding and non progressive nature with no evidence of recent movement apparent.